After two decades of remarkable progress, the HIV response risks grinding to a halt or, worse, slips backwards.

 Through effective advocacy, PITCH partners are making a difference for these groups most affected by HIV in Indonesia, Kenya, Myanmar, Mozambique, Nigeria, Uganda, Ukraine, Vietnam, and Zimbabwe.

-PITCH also works regionally in Southern Africa, Easter Europe and Central Asia.
+PITCH also works regionally in Southern Africa, Eastern Europe and Central Asia.
 In these regions new HIV infections are on the rise, for instance in Eastern Europe and Central Asia the annual number of new HIV infections has doubled.